tanraya/playmo/README.md

-# What is this?
+# Playmo
-This is the special kit that allows you create Rails 3 apps quick.
+This is the special kit that allows you create Rails 3 apps quick with pre-included few useful libs.
 It includes:

 * Compass (http://compass-style.org/)